miklevin/MikeLev.in/_includes/cat_microsoft.md

 <ol>
+<li><a href="/blog/internalizing-the-tools-of-your-trade-that-are-timeless-to-boot/">Internalizing the Tools of Your Trade That are Timeless to Boot</a> (Tue Sep 05, 2023)
+<br/>I'm a firm believer in learning the timeless tools of your trade, rather than relying on high-dependency power-tools.
+My journey through coding languages has led me to appreciate the advantages of Python, which is now the lingua franca of tech.
+I've also come to understand the importance of learning to code in a text editor, like Vim, that is not subject to the whims of its creator.
+Empower yourself by internalizing the tools of your trade that are timeless to boot.</li>
 <li><a href="/blog/coding-keyboards-and-literacy/">Coding, Keyboards and Literacy</a> (Mon Sep 04, 2023)
 <br/>As literacy is continuously redefined, coding is becoming more and more important.
 To become proficient in coding, touch-typing on a full-sized QWERTY keyboard is essential.
 I propose that learning to type is a necessary step and provides a great escape from mobile addiction.
 Laptops are a bridge between two worlds, allowing you to use free and open source software without depending on Google, Apple or Microsoft.</li>
 <li><a href="/blog/journal-daily-learn-vim-by-journaling-similar-tricks-for-python-linux/">Journal Daily.
 Learn vim by Journaling.
 Similar Tricks for Python & Linux</a> (Fri Sep 01, 2023)